The Missing Commit Layer in AI Governance: Why “Safety” Isn’t Enough

 The one line you’ll remember

-If your governance can’t refuse an action before it executes,
+If your governance cannot refuse an action before it executes, then it is not yet a full execution control.

 The Governance Failure Hiding in Plain Sight